kitsonk/kv-toolbox/README.md

 Similar to `Deno.Kv#atomic()`, but will batch individual transactions across as many atomic operations as necessary.

-There are two additional methods supported on batched atomics not supported by Deno KV atomic transactions:
+There are three additional methods supported on batched atomics not supported by Deno KV atomic transactions:

+- `.checkBlob({ key, versionstamp })` - Allows performing checks on blob entries previously set with blob's `set()` function or via `.setBlob()` as part of a transaction.

 - `.setBlob(key, value, options?)` - Allows setting of arbitrarily size blob values as part of an atomic transaction.
 The values can be a byte